tweetwee1810/E-commerce-back-end/README.md

 To use the e-commerce back-end application, you must first start the server.
 To do this, navigate to the root directory of the project in a terminal window and run npm start.

-Once the server is running, you can use the following endpoints to interact with the API (Use Insomnia to make HTTP requests to these endpoints) :
+Once the server is running, you can use the following endpoints to interact with the API (Use Insomnia to make HTTP requests to these endpoints):

+* Note: :id is the id number you want to put in.

 * GET /api/products
 * GET /api/products/:id